Man charged after marijuana deal ended with 28-year-old fatally shot in St. Paul's Mac-Groveland

 Police went to a gas station at Fairview and St. Clair avenues, and reviewed surveillance video.
 Employees said a "tall guy" described by witnesses frequently came in the store and was last in three days earlier.
 Through investigation, police identified him as Wells.
 A man with him in the store was identified as a 21-year-old, and he was seen on video walking alongside the Kia Forte a short time before the shooting, the complaint said.

-Meanwhile, the building manager of a St. Clair Avenue apartment building on the block said a tall man was living in an apartment, but he didn't know his name because the unit was being unlawfully subleased.
-He looked at a photo line-up and identified Wells as the man living in the apartment, the complaint said.
+Ingram's phone and backpack were missing from his vehicle.
+A handgun was found in Ingram's front pants pocket.

-Police found a handgun in Ingram's front pants pocket, while his phone and backpack were missing.
-Two cell phones recovered from the Kia were found to belong to Wells and the 21-year-old man he was seen with, the complaint said.
+Two cell phones recovered from the Kia were discovered to belong to Wells and the 21-year-old man he was seen with, the complaint said.
 Wells' phone showed he had a text conversation with Ingram about buying marijuana, and Wells asked Ingram to meet him at the gas station.

 The Ramsey County attorney's office charged Wells with aiding and abetting second-degree murder.
-He and the other man have prior arrests in Chicago for robbery, weapons and drugs, according to the complaint against Wells.
+He and the other 21-year-old seen in surveillance video have prior arrests in Chicago for robbery, weapons and drugs, according to the complaint against Wells.